ziginfo/LS-Wing-OSC-Chataigne-Module/README.md

 All these features make the LS-Wing quite unique and versatile.

 ### Version 1.2
-added containers for monitoring Fader and Button-Values
+added containers for monitoring Feedback for Faders and Buttons-Values